gerrypower/javascript-style-guide/Readme.md

 ## Declare one variable per var statement

 Declare one variable per var statement, it makes it easier to re-order the lines.
-However, ignore [Crockford][crockfordconvention] when it comes to declaring variables deeper inside a function, just put the declarations wherever they make sense.
+However, do not ignore [Crockford][crockfordconvention] when it comes to declaring variables deeper inside a function; put all declarations at the top.

 *Right:*